dusk-network/plonk/docs/notes-prove-verify.md

 two gate equations by describing their relationship relative to the role in the circuit.
-PLONK also has constant, which are denoted as 'Q'.
+PLONK also has constants, which are denoted as 'Q'.
 These values will change for each programme.
 The shape of